 Within his work, these internet legends are transformed into contemporary myths, game characters receive the same status as Medieval saints, whilst abstract and multi-layer processed images refer to ancient engravings and paintings, yet also to the remarkable universal – and sometimes excessive kitsch – aesthetics of a large part of active Internet users.

-Val Gesto studied visual arts and graphic design at the Karel de Grote Hogeschool in Antwerp.
+Yannick Val Gesto (Belgium, 1987) studied visual arts and graphic design at the Karel de Grote Hogeschool in Antwerp.
 He has exhibited at Levy Delval, Brussels; Obsolete Studio, Brussels; Hole of The Fox, Antwerp (2014); Gloria Knight Gallery, Auckland; and Higher Pictures, New York.
+Val Gesto lives and works in Antwerp.